danielsodium/dash/README.md

-# Daniel's Intricate Cairo Shell
+# Passionfruit

-Shell for Cairo + Pango on Wayland in C to create desktop widgets.
-A major work in progress.
+Passionfruit creates desktop widgets such as wallpapers, status bars, and application launchers for wayland.
+Written in C using cairo and pango, it is designed to be lighter than using frameworks like gtk and qt in order to implement animations smoothly.
 ![Screenshot](https://github.com/danielsodium/dash/blob/master/screenshot.png?raw=true)